rdbliss/WebAdpyser/README.md

 currently scrape section information from WebAdvisor instances, and has a unix-friendly interface.

-By default, it uses [OASIS](oasis.oglethorpe.edu), but other sites that work can be added via [wa.ini](./wa.ini).
+By default, it uses [OASIS](https//oasis.oglethorpe.edu), but other sites that work can be added via [wa.ini](./wa.ini).

-A full listing of options can be found with the --help flag, but here are some
+A full listing of options can be found with the --help flag, but here are some (trimmed) examples:
-examples:

 ````
 rwb@debian-p:~/python/WebAdpyser$ ./wa.py